cgrace0044/pp4_zaragoza_restaurants/README.md

 ![about](docs/readme_images/about_section.webp)

 - The about section contains two separate parts: **About Zaragoza** and **About Me**.
-- The text is separated by a **featured restaurants section**.
+- The text is separated by a **Featured Restaurants Section**.
 In the admin panel of the restaurant model the admin user can choose to check the featured checkbox.
 Doing this will make the restaurants appear here in this 'featured restaurants' section.
 The restaurants are clickable and will bring you to the restaurant detail page.

 ![featured](docs/readme_images/featured.webp)